craigthusiast/udemy_comprehensive_ror/README.md

 This is a normal paragraph with a link to [craigthusiast.com](http://www.craigthusiast.com).
 Surround the link text in square brackets and immediately follow with URL around parentheses.

+This is what Ruby code looks like when surrounded by single quotes: 'puts 'Hello World!''

 > ## Block quotes are useful for highlighting a key theme.
 > Mix in > ## headings or normal paragraph lines with starting with > symbol.
 > What do you think of this tutorial so far?